sanagama/mssql-restapi/README.md

 **MSSQL_USERNAME** | *sa* | Username for SQL Server authentication
 **MSSQL_PASSWORD** | *Yukon900* | Password for SQL Server authentication

-## Using with Azure SQL Database or Azure SQL Data Warehouse
+## Connect to Azure SQL Database or Azure SQL Data Warehouse

-Here's an example of how you can use environment variables to connect to an Azure SQL Database or Azure SQL Data Warehouse.
+You can use environment variables to use the prototype with an Azure SQL Database or Azure SQL Data Warehouse.

->*TIP:* Follow the instructions at [Configure a server-level firewall rule](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-get-started-portal#create-a-server-level-firewall-rule) to allow the computer running the Web API app to connect to your Azure SQL Database.
+>*TIP:* Follow instructions at [Configure a server-level firewall rule](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-get-started-portal#create-a-server-level-firewall-rule) to allow the computer running the Web API app to connect to your Azure SQL Database.

+>*TIP:* Replace *server*, *username* and *password* in the example below as appropriate for your Azure SQL Database.

 ```
-MSSQL_HOST=<server>.database.windows.net \
+MSSQL_HOST="<server>.database.windows.net" \
-MSSQL_PORT=1433 \
+MSSQL_PORT="1433" \
-MSSQL_USERNAME=<your-username> \
+MSSQL_USERNAME="<username>" \
-MSSQL_PASSWORD=<your-password> \
+MSSQL_PASSWORD="<password>" \
 dotnet run
 ```

-## Using with Docker
+## Running in Docker

-Type these commands in a ```Terminal``` window to run this prototype in Docker.
-You can use environment variables to specify the connection to a SQL Server instance.
+Type the commands below in a ```Terminal``` window to run this prototype in Docker.
+You can use environment variables to specify the connection to your SQL Server instance.

+>*TIP:* Replace *server*, *username* and *password* in the example below as appropriate for your SQL Server instance or Azure SQL Database.

 ```
 docker pull sanagama/mssql-restapi

-docker run  -it --name 'mssql-restapi' \
-            -e 'MSSQL_HOST=<server>' \
+MSSQL_HOST="<server>" \
-            -e 'MSSQL_PORT=<port>' \
+MSSQL_PORT="1433" \
-            -e 'MSSQL_USERNAME=<username>' \
+MSSQL_USERNAME="<username>" \
-            -e 'MSSQL_PASSWORD=<password>' \
+MSSQL_PASSWORD="<password>" \
-            -p 5000:5000 \
+docker run  -it --name 'mssql-restapi' -p 5000:5000 sanagama/mssql-restapi
-            sanagama/mssql-restapi
 ```